Yellow baboon

 Baboons fulfill several functions in their ecosystem, not only serving as food for larger predators, but also dispersing seeds in their waste and through their messy foraging habits.
 They are also efficient predators of smaller animals and their young.

 Baboons have been able to fill a variety of ecological niches, including places inhospitable to other animals, such as regions taken over by human settlement.
 Thus, they are one of the most successful African primates and are not listed as threatened or endangered.
 However, the same behavioral adaptations that make them so successful also cause them to be considered pests by humans in many areas.
 Raids on farmers' crops and livestock and other such intrusions into human settlements have made most baboons species subject to many organized extermination projects.
 However, continued habitat loss forces more and more baboons to migrate toward areas of human settlement.

-The three subspecies of the yellow baboon are:
+The two subspecies of the yellow baboon are: